GitHub Issue Management: Best Practices for Defect Tracking

 • Should be manageable and shouldn’t stay open for too long.

-• Change as the project progresses and new information becomes available.
+• Changes as the project progresses and new information becomes available.

 • Can be organized so that the most important tasks are addressed first.